-Rheumatologists are internists with training in the diagnosis and treatment of arthritis and rheumatism.
-Their strong foundation in internal medicine prepares them as specialists to manage localized and systemic (generalized) pain.
-For example, they treat localized pain in the back, neck, shoulders and hands, including osteoarthritis, tendonitis and bursitis, and systemic pain caused by diseases like rheumatoid arthritis or systemic lupus.
-Carpal tunnel syndrome, Lyme disease and osteoporosis are other examples of the diverse problems treated by rheumatologists.
+Rheumatologists treat, for example, localized pain in the back, neck, shoulders, and hands, including osteoarthritis, tendonitis, and bursitis, and systemic pain caused by diseases like rheumatoid arthritis or systemic lupus.
+Carpal tunnel syndrome, Lyme disease, and osteoporosis are other examples of the diverse problems treated by rheumatologists.

 Working with your Rheumatologist